Kourtney Kardashian Hints At Her Girl Crush Via Instagram

 Kourtney Kardashian took to her Instagram account this week to hint at one of her girl crushes.
-The Keeping Up with the Kardashians star posted multiple photos to her story this week, including some of actress Penelope Cruz.
+The Keeping Up With the Kardashians star posted multiple photos to her story this week, including some of actress Penelope Cruz.

 According to a Sept.
 2 report by OK!
-Magazine, Kourtney Kardashian posted multiple photos of Penelope Cruz, an Oscar winning actress who has starred in movies such as Blow, Pirates Of The Caribbean, Vanilla Sky, Gothika, and many more.
+Magazine, Kourtney Kardashian posted multiple photos of Penelope Cruz, an Oscar-winning actress who has starred in movies such as Blow, Pirates Of The Caribbean, Vanilla Sky, Gothika, and many more.

 Cruz has been considered one of Hollywood’s sexiest leading ladies for years now.
 Penelope is seemingly an idol to Kourtney, who posted some stunning photos of Cruz with no caption.

-Kourtney Kardashian posted one photo of Penelope Cruz from the movie, Everybody Knows, which her co-star, Javier Bardem.
+Kourtney Kardashian posted one photo of Penelope Cruz from the movie, Everybody Knows, with her co-star, Javier Bardem.
 She also posted a photo of Cruz with Johnny Depp, whom she co-starred with in both Blow and Pirates of the Caribbean.

 Kardashian never revealed why she posted the photos of Penelope.
 It could be that she has a girl crush on the actress, or that she was watching her movies.
 In addition, Kourtney’s only daughter is also named Penelope, which could be one of the reasons she loves the actress so much.